-14 1963-2 C.B.
+&lt;sup>13 1963-2 C.B.
 101; Ex.
 4, amplified by Rev. Rul.
 66-79, 1966-1 C.B.
 48.

-A number of these procedures are set forth in private rulings.
+&lt;sup>14 A number of these procedures are set forth in private rulings.
 See, e.g., the following, all of which concluded donations were deductible: PLR 8408062 (funds contributed by U.S. charity to foreign project for preservation and restoration activities), PLR 8346038 (contributions to U.S. charity which makes donations to foreign monastery, where board approval precedes donations), PLR 8124124 (U.S. charity which makes grants to foreign theological seminaries, where U.S. charity's bylaws assure control over funds).
 See also PLR 8043026, PLR 8034139, PLR 7943102, GCM 37444 (3/7/78).

-- b.
-The board should also review and approve specific projects and related solicitation programs. - c.
-The U.S. charity should enter into an agreement with the foreign donee organization regarding the use of the donated funds.
-Projects for which funds are to be expended should be specified in detail in the agreement. - d.
-The U.S. charity should require accountings or sufficiently detailed line item financial reports from the foreign charity to enable the U.S. charity to account for use of the donated funds. - e.
-The U.S. charity should retain the exclusive power to refuse any conditional or earmarked donations to it.
-Furthermore, the U.S. charity should not legally obligate itself in any way to expend contributed funds for the use of foreign charities or projects, but may indicate its intention to expend the funds for such purposes to the extent consistent with its own charitable purposes.
+not legally obligate itself in any way to expend contributed funds for the use of foreign charities or projects but may indicate its intention to expend the funds for such purposes to the extent consistent with its own charitable purposes.
 While the U.S. charity may solicit funds for specific projects abroad, it must retain discretion to use the funds for other exempt purposes which it determines to be more appropriate.
-In support of this discretion: - (1) The U.S. and supported non-U.S. charities should not have identical or substantially overlapping boards. - (2) The U.S. charity should serve some independent purpose other than merely remitting funds to the non-U.S. charity. - (3) The U.S. charity should use some portion of its funds in the United States or for purposes that may be of mutual benefit to the U.S. charity and the foreign charity. - (4) The U.S. charity's fundraising materials should clearly advise potential contributors that all donated funds are subject to the independent control of the U.S. organization.
+In support of this discretion:

+(1) The U.S. and supported non-U.S. charities should not have identical or substantially overlapping boards.

+(2) The U.S. feeder charity should serve some independent purpose other than merely remitting funds to the non-U.S. charity.

+(3) The U.S. charity should use some portion of its funds in the United States or for purposes that may be of mutual benefit to the U.S. charity and the foreign charity.

+(4) The U.S. charity's fundraising materials should clearly advise potential contributors that all donated funds are subject to the independent control of the U.S. organization.

+3.3.4 If a board or staff member of the U.S. charity has signature authority on any foreign bank or other financial account, that individual must report it on the Treasury Department's Foreign Bank Account Report ("FBAR") Form 114 or face an annual penalty of \$10,000 for each unreported foreign account.